yourbasic/api/README.md

 > If at all possible, an API **shouldn't** reveal any implementation details.

-Threading and garbage collection in Go are two great examples of interfaces that get this right.
+Threading and garbage collection in Go are two examples of interfaces that get this right.
 In general, a Go programmer doesn't have to, and doesn't want to, worry about the intricacies of garbage collection and threading.
 It just works.

-In the [Fenwick repo][fenwick] I didn't manage to hide the implementation details completely, even though I tried:
+In the [Fenwick repo][fenwick] I didn't manage to fully hide the implementation:

 - The data type is called `List`, not `Tree`.
 That's because it **does** the job of a list, even though it's implemented as a tree.